MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/investigate-machines-windows-defender-advanced-threat-protection.md

 ![Image of user details pane](images/atp-user-details-pane.png)

-You'll also see details such as logon types for each user account, the user group, and when the account logged occurred.
+You'll also see details such as logon types for each user account, the user group, and when the account logon occurred.

  For more information, see [Investigate user entities](investigate-user-windows-defender-advanced-threat-protection.md).